Five tips for creating an effective Google Ads campaign for your online business

 Don’t be discouraged though – every change you make will refine your campaign and make it easier for customers to discover your services.

 Looking for a simple way of setting up your own Google Ads campaigns?
 Why not try the 123 Reg Digital Marketing Suite, which offers an Ad Builder tool for £10 per month.
-You’ll even get a £75 voucher to spend on your advertising budget to help you get started!
-(Subject to conditions)

 You’ll also get access to our Competitor Insights tool as standard with every package, which allows you to identify the most relevant keywords for your business as well as monitor your competitors’ social media activity from a single location.